smittytone/PreviewMarkdown/README.md

 ## Installation and Usage

 Just run the host app once to register the extensions &mdash; you can quit the app as soon as it has launched.
 We recommend logging out of your Mac and back in again at this point.
-Now you can preview markdown documents using QuickLook (select an icon and hit Space), and Finder’s preview pane and **Info*- panels.
+Now you can preview markdown documents using QuickLook (select an icon and hit Space), and Finder’s preview pane and **Info** panels.

 You can disable and re-enable the Previewer and Thumbnailer extensions at any time in **System Preferences > Extensions > Quick Look**.

 ### Adjusting the Preview

-You can alter some of the key elements of the preview by using the **Preferences*- panel:
+You can alter some of the key elements of the preview by using the **Preferences** panel:

 - The colour of code blocks.
 - Code blocks’ monospaced font.